CloudOnce/CloudOnce/README.md

 ### Play Services Resolver for Unity
 For the PluginDev Unity project to compile you need to download and import [Play Services Resolver for Unity](https://github.com/googlesamples/unity-jar-resolver).

-It's not included in this repo for the reasons described here: [Plugin Redistribution](https://github.com/googlesamples/unity-jar-resolver#plugin-redistribution)

 ### Building
-Building a new unitypackage needs to be done from command-line or with a build script.
+Because CloudOnce includes Play Services Resolver for Unity, building a new unitypackage needs to be done from command-line or with a build script ([more info](https://github.com/googlesamples/unity-jar-resolver#plugin-redistribution)).
 Below is an example of how to do it on Windows.
 Change the paths to fit your environment.

 **Windows example:**
 1. Download the latest Play Services Resolver for Unity unitypackage